 The SJVAPCD indicates that the control measures in Regulation VIII are required by regulation for all construction sites to reduce fugitive dust emissions.
 The District's 2002 GAMAQI lists additional measures that may be required because of sheer project size or proximity of the project to sensitive receptors.
 The additional measures are referred to as "enhanced control measures" in the GAMAQI.
 These enhanced control measures have been added as amendments to Regulation VIII, so they are no longer considered mitigation measures that could be imposed on very large or sensitive projects, but standard control measures required for rule compliance.
 As stated above, each commercial project over 5 acres in size and residential project over 10 acres in size is required to submit a Dust Control Plan to the SJVAPCD for approval and requires control measures adequate to prevent significant fugitive dust impacts.
 If measures included in the Dust Control Plan prove inadequate to control fugitive dust, construction contractors must implement additional controls or cease dust generating construction activities.
-The subject property is approximately 3.92 acres in size and therefore less than the 5 acre threshold for filing of a Dust Control Plan.
 However, projects which do not meet the minimum size threshold requiring a Dust Control Plan to be filed must still comply with most other Regulation VIII requirements.